Ph.D. in Health Sciences

 Program Goals and Student Learning Outcomes

-The goals of the program are to: (1) prepare competent health science professionals at the doctorate level to assume leadership roles as educators, researchers and leaders; (2) provide leadership training in specific clinical-related allied health specialty areas; 3) develop individuals who can formulate appropriate questions, organize and test hypotheses, and apply research results to improve health care.
+The goals of the program are to: (1) prepare competent health science professionals at the doctorate level to assume leadership roles as educators, researchers and leaders; (2) provide leadership training in specific clinical-related allied health specialty areas; and 3) develop individuals who can formulate appropriate questions, organize and test hypotheses, and apply research results to improve health care.

 Student Learning Outcomes for the Ph.D. in Health Sciences have been developed for each major core area and are mapped to individual courses.
 The four major core areas which all students must complete are: Education (12 SCH), Research and Statistics (16 SCH), Leadership (10 SCH) and Professional Track (9 SCH).
 The nine hours of professional track credit provides advanced cognate courses in specific allied health sciences.
 In addition, students will take up to 12 hours of elective courses, which will be individualized based on the student’s interests and career goals.
 The 12 hours of electives may include advanced science courses, leadership, measurement and statistics, and research courses that are available at UT Health Science Center.
 Elective courses will require approval by the student’s major advisor.